ayush-020198/ayush-020198/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=ayush-020198.ayush-020198)

 ## About Me
-This is Ayush Shrivastava from India 🚀 who is an experienced developer in C++, Javascript, and Python.
-Student of Indian Institute of Information Technology, Gwalior 🏫.
+This is Ayush Shrivastava from India 🚀 who is an experienced developer in Java, Javascript, and Python.
+Alumni of Indian Institute of Information Technology, Gwalior 🏫.
 Exploring amazing areas like Competitive Coding, Web Development, Machine Learning, and Cybersecurity.
 Apart from this, loves to eat food 🍲 and travel 🗺️.

 ## Some of My Stuffs: